Encouraging Attendance and Participation

 With readily available alternatives that can be completed out of class time, how can you motivate students to attend live class sessions at all?

 It might helpful to consider research (including research conducted by CTE) on the factors that influence class attendance.
 Students are more likely to attend class if they believe that it matters to the professor that they are there, or if being present at the class gives them an advantage.
-This section of the CTE website provides more information about encouraging attendance.
+This section of the CTE website provides more information about encouraging attendance and motivating students.
 Recommendations include:

 - Show students that you are care whether they are present and participating.